scottcanoe/tbp.drone/README.md

 ## Project Overview

-We've developed an interface between the DJI Tello drone and Monty framework for autonomous object recognition and tracking.
+We're developing an interface between the DJI Tello drone and the Monty framework for autonomous object recognition and tracking.

 > **Warning**
 > This project is currently under development.
 Below are detailed instructions for getting started and planned next steps.